SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 This fast approaching time is compared to the dawn of a new day, from a night that is almost gone (Ro 13:12).
 Christians should fix their gaze heavenwards, as a crown of righteousness awaits those of us who watch for our God's return (Tit 2:13; 2Tim 4:8).

+> Let your considerate spirit be known to all men. **The Lord is near**. &mdash; Phil 4:5 LSB

+Since the ***Lord is near***, it is important that we let others observe our conduct as gentle, kind, considerate, and patient.
+This includes being able to teach with patience and kindness (2Tim 2:24 NLT; 1Jn 4:7-8,11-12; Gal 5:14; Jn 15:12; Ph 2:3; Heb 13:1-2 NET).

+> A servant of the Lord must not quarrel but must be kind to everyone, be able to teach, and be patient with difficult people. &mdash; 2 Timothy 2:24 NLT

+If people are causing divisions among you, consider these verses (Tit 3:10 NLT; 2Ti 3:1-5 ESV; 2Th 2:3).

 <span style="font-size:19px;">What Is Sin?</span>

 Sin separates us from God (Is 59:2).
 All sin results in judgement &mdash; the payoff is death and eventually, the Great White Throne Judgement (Ro 1:24-32; 6:23; 1 Co 6:9,10; Gal 5:19-21).<sup>[JVI]</sup>